 Each genre of writing and state-assessment features 6 assignments, and are themed to engage students.
 Themes hold the units together and bring a common purpose to the included readings.
 For instance, you’ll find Skills Activities on the animal kingdom, making a difference, modern history, inventions, and more!

 Curriculum for Whole Class Instruction

-Teachers can the Skills Activites collection to teach, model and have students practice all key skills within a genre.
+Teachers can the Skills Activities collection to teach, model, and have students practice all key skills within a genre.
 Teachers can use the Skills Activities collection as main or supplementary instruction to lead their whole class in writing instruction for a particular genre.
-They may use the writing lessons in their text book for their main instruction and use Writable skill assignments for supplementary practice, or they may use Writable Skills Activities for their entire instruction, modeling, and practice for a genre.
+They may use the writing lessons in their textbook for their main instruction and use Writable skill assignments for supplementary practice, or they may use Writable Skills Activities for their entire instruction, modeling, and practice for a genre.

 Individual Practice and/or Remediation

 Teachers use individual Skills Activities assignments with small groups or individual students.
 In this case, a teacher will decide that a student or group requires extra practice or remedial instruction in a particular skill and work with the student or group on this skill in isolation.

 A teacher might discover a student or group of students is in need of support after a formal or informal assessment, or by exploring the growth dashboard in Writable.
 Skills Activities can also be used for English Language Learners.
 These students can use the highly scaffolded instruction in the Skill Activities to practice planning and writing, with a focus on a particular skill.